-The Department of NanoEngineering offers undergraduate programs leading to the B.S. degrees in nanoengineering and chemical engineering.
-The Chemical Engineering program is accredited by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Technology (ABET/EAC).
+The Department of NanoEngineering offers undergraduate programs leading to the B.S. degrees in Nanoengineering and Chemical Engineering.
+The Chemical Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET.
 The NanoEngineering program is newly introduced, but the program is designed using ABET accreditation criteria; the Department will apply for accreditation once there are graduates to measure the program outcomes.
-These two degree programs have very different requirements and are described in separate sections.
+These two-degree programs have very different requirements and are described in separate sections.

 The new NanoEngineering Undergraduate Program became effective Fall 2010.